 If you don’t stop, the drive from Byron Bay to South West Rocks takes about four hours (340 km).
 But you want to stop: there are lovely places on the way.

 The coast south of Byron Bay is beautiful (Broken Head and Evans Head, just to name a couple of places), but you’ll have to make choices if you only have one week to reach Sydney.
 I recommend Yamba/Angourie as a first stop.
-It’s a good time to stop as you’d have driven from about 1hrs50.
+It’s a good time to stop as you’d have driven for nearly 2 hours.
 The rocky beach looks different and the view from the lighthouse is amazing.

 Your second stop could be Arrawarra, a 1.5hrs drive from Angourie.
 It’s another beautiful beach – I particularly like it at low tide.
 And just 1hr south of Arrawarra, the Urunga Boardwalk will take you along the water in the mangrove for a different experience.

 If you only had a light breakfast, you’ll find the Yarrawarra Aboriginal Cultural Centre just before Arrawarra.
 They have a bush tucker cafe where you can try delicious food prepared with ingredients that Aboriginal people use more than other Australians.
 It’s also a great opportunity to visit an Aboriginal art gallery and buy ethical Australian souvenirs.

 You’ll have to make a choice to take a detour to the stunning Dorrigo National Park inland or not.
 It hosts fantastic waterfalls that are easily accessible, but it’s a detour from the coast.
 Those driving from Brisbane to Sydney during the long summer days may get a chance to add it to the itinerary if they start the day early – but it will probably be too much for the short winter days.